Mico University College: Management

 The Mico University College is managed by a board of directors and The Mico Foundation which has a 12-member board.
 The president is a member of each board.
 He is the managing director of the Foundation.

 The president of the University College as of 2015 is Asburn Pinnock.
 He is assisted by three vice presidents.

 In December 2008, Errol Miller was appointed as chancellor of the institution.
 The pro chancellor is R. Karl James.

 The University College offers undergraduate degree programmes through three faculties: the Faculty of Education and Liberal Arts, the Faculty of Humanities and the Faculty of Science and Technology.
 Each faculty is managed by a dean.

 Additionally, further studies are being offered through the School of Continuing Studies which supports students in upgrading their qualifications to enable them to matriculate into undergraduate and graduate programmes.

 Facilities

 Residence

 There are two halls of residence for male students, Glen Owen Hall and Mills Hall, located on the main campus.
 The female students reside close by at the Errol Miller Hostel.
 The students are assisted on halls by resident advisors most of whom are alumni who volunteer their services to the university college.
 The student leadership on hall is directed by a hall chairman elected by residents of the hall.

-The chief resident advisor for male student is Denver Holt who is also a lecturer in the Department of Language, Literature and Literacy and chief female resident advisor is Karen Morgan who is also a lecturer within the same department.

 Students on the male students halls of residence live according to their houses.
 Mills Hall accommodate students from Arthur Grant House, Bishop House, Buxton House and Some members of Lushington House (Rooms 21-24).
 Glen Owen Hall Accommodates Lushington (rooms A-J) and Rodgers House (Rooms K-X) members.
 Each house is headed by a House Captain who is generally a final year student.